 - Environmental support and resources

-Full review criteria are listed in the Funding Opportunity Announcement.
+Full review criteria are listed in the funding opportunity.

 Phase I is conducted by topic experts (also called "mail" reviewers) who are knowledgeable in the application’s subject area and are assigned based on close matching of their expertise to the application topic.
 Each application will have three topic experts assigned to review it.
 Each expert will provide scores and comments, which are used in Phase II.

 Phase II is conducted by an editorial panel composed of scientists from an array of scientific backgrounds.
 The composition of the panel attempts to capture a wide breadth of scientific expertise, experiences, and perspectives.

 In Phase II, the editorial panel uses the comments and scores from the topic experts to help identify a subset of the most meritorious applications.
 Each application in the subset is assigned to three panel members and is not matched to the panelist member’s area of expertise.
 Panel members are tasked with reviewing the proposal from a broad viewpoint with the aid of the reviews from the topic experts.